beenotung/tslib/README.md

 This lib is base on ES6 (and Typescript ES7) which should gain more native performance.

 This library is influenced by ramda, elixir, haskell.
-It also contains utils functions for rxjs and ng2-chart.

 ## Installation